amanasmuei/nodemcu-mcp/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+MIT License is a permissive license that allows you to:
+- Use the software commercially
+- Modify the software
+- Distribute the software
+- Use and modify the software privately

+The only requirement is that the license and copyright notice must be included with the software.

 ## Acknowledgments